-The drafters of the 1977 Comparative Fault Act structured the scope of the Act by defining "fault."
-In doing so, the definition had to account for the clear cases in which the Act should apply, strict liability as well as negligence, and also for the fact that in some jurisdictions these causes of action may be disguised by other language, such as breach of warranty.
+The drafters of the 1977 Comparative Fault Act structured the scope of the Act by defining "fault".
+In doing so, the definition took into account those cases in which the Conference thought the Act should apply, i.e., strict liability as well as negligence, and also accounted for the fact that in some jurisdictions some of these causes of action may be disguised by other language, such as breach of warranty.

 A second problem was presented by intentional torts.
 In 1977 the conventional wisdom was that intentional torts and torts based on negligence were so different in kind or nature that they should not be compared.
 Although the Comparative Fault Act defined fault in a manner that, at least arguably, could include intentional torts, the comments noted that such conduct had not been compared theretofore.
 Since 1977, several courts have held that in some circumstances contributory negligence may be a defense to an intentional tort.
 However, it also seems clear that in other circumstances an allegation of contributory negligence would not be permitted as a defense to an intentional tort, e.g., provocative dress in a rape case.
-Yet, where contributory negligence is a defense, the comparative fault principles should apply.
+Yet, when contributory negligence is a defense, the comparative fault principles should apply.
 In addition, courts are now more receptive to comparing intentional conduct with that of negligent conduct in multiple tortfeasor situations.